- Raw Manuka honey contains MGO, naturally occurring prebiotics, glucose, and fructose to support healthy energy levels.

 While neither is more or less healthy, high fructose corn syrup is easy to produce, and is often overloaded into snacks, sodas, and even condiments.
 Where there’s high fructose corn syrup, there’s also usually way, way too much added sugar.

-Natural fructose can be found in foods like honey, sugar beets, sugar cane, and vegetables, which make for healthier alternatives to processed snack foods and energy drinks that can have you meet your daily max recommended amount of added sugar in just a couple of servings.
+Natural fructose can be found in foods like honey, sugar beets, sugar cane, and vegetables, which make for healthier alternatives to processed snack foods and energy drinks.

 How Can I Eat Manuka Honey?